bdeckard92/dupUT/01-Class-Content/20-React/01-Activities/05-Friends-List/README.md

-# Friends List Refactor
+# Friends List

-In this activity we will use our new React skills to further refactor the Friends List application from earlier.
+In this activity, you will map through `friendsList` and render a `FriendCard` component for each friend.
+You will also add functionality to remove a `FriendCard` from the page.

 ## Instructions

+* **Note** You will be using the same React application `reactpractice` for all of our activities today.
+Stop the server if it is still running.

+* Copy the [Unsolved/src](Unsolved/src) folder and paste it into the React application.

-* Replace your React App's `src` folder with [Unsolved/src](Unsolved/src).
-Stop the dev server if it is already running.
-Start the app in dev mode by running `npm start`.
+* Navigate to [01-Activities/reactpractice](../reactpractice) and start the app in dev mode by running `npm start` from your command line.

+* Check out the application running on <http://localhost:3000> in your browser.
+Right now, you can't see any `FriendCard` rendered on the page.

-* Open [localhost:3000](http://localhost:3000) in your browser and take a moment to study the rendered app.
+* Open [App.js](../reactpractice/src/App.js) and do the following:

-* Attempt to complete each of the following:

-  1. Refactor the `App` component so that it's a class component.
-Set the component's initial state to the `friends` JSON array.
-Inside of the `render` method, map over `this.state.friends` to render each `FriendCard` component.

-  2. Refactor the `App` component so that rather than rendering each `FriendCard` component manually, use a map to render one `FriendCard` component for each object in the `friends` JSON, passing in the appropriate props.
+  * Import the `useState` Hook from React.

+  * Using `useState`, declare a new state variable `friendsList` and set the initial value to the imported `friends` array from `friends.json`.
+Name the returned setter method `setFriendsList`.

-  3. Add functionality to the application so that when the red X icon on a `FriendCard` is clicked, that `FriendCard` is removed from the page.
-To accomplish this, you should define a method inside of `App` which accepts an `id` parameter, and then utilize filter to create a new array of friends without the passed `id`.
-Then set `this.state.friends` to this new filtered array.
-You'll want to pass this method into each `FriendCard` component and attach an `onClick` listener to the "remove" span.
+  * Add functionality so that when the red X icon on a `FriendCard` is clicked, that `FriendCard` is removed from the page.
+To do that, create a method `removeFriend` that accepts an `id` parameter and then utilizes the `.filter()` method to create a new array of friends without the passed `id`.
+Update the state with this new filtered array.

+  * Map through `friendsList` to render a `FriendCard` for each friend.
+Remember to pass the `removeFriend` method into each `FriendCard` along with each property of a `friend`.

+* Keep checking the application in your browser as you make the changes.

+* Press `CTRL + C` to stop the server.

-## Hints
+## Hint(s)

-* Test your application after each step!!

-* Refer back to the previous in class activities for if you get stuck anywhere.

-* If you get stuck working with the event handler, spend a few minutes reading [React's Documentation](https://facebook.github.io/react/docs/handling-events.html) on handling events.
+* Check `friends.json` for the properties of a `friend` to pass into `FriendCard`.

+* You can refer to the React Docs on [Using the State Hook](https://reactjs.org/docs/hooks-state.html), [Lists and Keys](https://reactjs.org/docs/lists-and-keys.html), and the [MDN Docs on .filter()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/filter).